mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ## The Strategy{#strategy}

+Understanding Disney's overarching strategy is important for rationalizing design decisions we made later.
 ### Strategic Diagnosis
-The Disney+ strategy was multi-layered.

 In 2017 Disney recognized declining revenue from legacy distribution channels: theatrical, cable, DVD, and licensing.
 That decline, coupled with a dependency on third-parties for customer data, was creating significant headwinds for the business.

 At the same time, the business model for The Walt Disney Company is different from their competitors thanks to a diverse set of revenue streams.
 Establishing a direct relationship with consumers could be used to drive the flywheel for other lines of business.